tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 Migrating from a self-hosted environment to {{site.cloudname}} is easy.
 Remove the existing script tag that loads {{site.productname}}’s JavaScript.

-> Note: The script tag typically references `tinymce.min.js` hosted within the application or available at a legacy CDN.
+> **Note**: The script tag typically references `tinymce.min.js` hosted within the application or available at a legacy CDN.

 Replace the script tag with the following: